Methow River near Pateros Washington at sunset

 Best flows

 Use USGS 12449500 at Twisp for central-valley planning and USGS 12449950 near Pateros for lower-river context.
-Stable, moderate flow is the best fit; spring runoff, very low summer water, or unclear rule status should narrow or cancel the plan.
+Stable, moderate flow is the best fit.
+Spring runoff, very low summer water, or unclear rule status should narrow or cancel the plan.

-When to skip
+When to leave

 Skip the Methow when salmon or steelhead rules are unclear, when runoff makes wading pushy, when summer heat threatens trout recovery, or when a public pullout does not clearly connect to legal river access.